ryanfowler/SwiftData/README.md

 - .ReadWriteCreate (SQLITE_OPEN_READWRITE | SQLITE_OPEN_CREATE)

 All operations that occur within the provided closure are executed on the single custom connection.

+For more information, see the SQLite documentation for [opening a new database connection](http://www.sqlite.org/c3ref/open.html).

 =================